 V. Religion and Beliefs

 Religion holds significant importance in Kyrgyzstan, with Islam being the dominant religion followed by the majority of the population.
+From 10th Century Kyrgyz people are officially switched to Islam religion.
 However, the country embraces religious diversity, and other faiths, including Russian Orthodox Christianity and Buddhism, have a presence.
 The peaceful coexistence of various religious communities is a testament to the country’s tolerance and harmony.
+From 1991 Kyrgyzstan officially is a secular state

 VI.
 Cuisine and Hospitality